qiauil/GIFt/README.md

 Here, `LoRAFullFineTuningStrategy` is a subclass of `FineTuningStrategy` where it can replace all Linear layers with LoRA layers and all Conv1/2/3D layers with LoRAConv1/2/3D layers.
 We will discuss how to build up a new fine-tuning strategy later.

-After fine-tuning with the `enable_finetuning` function, there will be a new function, `trainable_parameters()`, of the network instance.
+After fine-tuning with the `enable_fine_tuning` function, there will be a new function, `trainable_parameters()`, of the network instance.
 We can use this function for the setup of the optimizer:

 ```python